India

 • The Indian government spends just 1.3% of GDP on healthcare, well lower than international norms.

-• India’s TB diagnosis rate fell sharply during the lockdown; this is likely to ultimately result in 150,000 additional deaths.
+• India’s TB diagnosis rate fell sharply during the Covid lockdown; this is likely to ultimately result in 150,000 additional deaths.

 a story